nms-scribe/cosmopoeia/idea.md

 I don't know the details of AFMG's algorithms for generating political features.
 I don't know if there's something I can improve.
 I just know that it outputs results that seem odd sometimes.
 I have to play around with the assumptions for these, maybe what AFMG has are more sufficient than I'm seeing.

 One thing I will change, are the "types" of cultures.
 I will also add the ability to filter out types depending on an epoch or world type.
 AFMG has "generic", "river", "lake", "naval", "nomadic", "hunting", and "highland".
 I'm surprised there is no "agricultural" or "industrial" culture type, and I'm not sure what a "highland" culture would be, short of men in kilts.
 In addition, "naval" cultures in the 19th century are much different from naval cultures in the 1st century, and in earlier ages those cultures shouldn't even be generated.
 Finally, I feel like a "wildlands" culture is unlikely -- it should be filled in with all sorts of nomadic and hunting cultures instead -- at best there might be a frontier culture of sorts which combines two or more cultures together.
 There should also be some fantasy cultures: Elves who actually prefer to live in forests, and Dwarves who actually want to build cities in mountains.
 And creatures whose real homes are underground, or underwater.

+## Water

+Water flow is based on the tiles, however, there are two problems: 1) rivers and lakes aren't "detailed" enough. and 2) rivers and lakes should be able to form natural political borders.

+I'm wondering if generating river flow would be better done with a heightmap instead.
+1) Take the elevation tiles and generate a raster heightmap using interpolation from the tile sites.
+2) use that result to generate the rivers and lakes on a grid instead using more traditional DEM water flow algorithms.
+3) Convert those maps and rivers into polygons using appropriate digitization and smoothing algorithms.
+4) Pull those back in and intersect them with the tiles somehow to get a "water-infused" tile layer, where tiles are split by rivers and lakes.
+I just have to watch out for cases where the new tile areas become tiny because of a minor crossing.
+Maybe in that case we add the new tile to neighboring tiles.
+5) Use that layer for generating people things.

 # AFMG Algorithms